CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 # Raspberry Pi 4 setup #

 ## OS Options ##
-The standard OS is 32bit (armhf) Raspian based off of Debian Buster.
-It is tiny and light, but the major issue is getting a recent Octave + PTB installed.
+The standard OS is 32bit (armhf) Raspian based off of Debian Buster 10.
+It is tiny and light, but Octave is at V4.4.
 Ubuntu 20.10 64bit (aarch64) is also available and has a more recent Octave (5.1) available.
 Both support Neurodebian, but custom PTB installs require a 32bit OS, so Raspian is preferred for this.
 At the moment there are **no** 64bit builds of PTB for RPi, so for PTB we must use Raspian.... https://downloads.raspberrypi.org/raspios_full_armhf/images/raspios_full_armhf-2021-01-12/2021-01-11-raspios-buster-armhf-full.zip

 ## Installing PTB ##

 See https://github.com/kleinerm/Psychtoolbox-3/blob/master/Psychtoolbox/PsychDocumentation/RaspberryPiSetup.m for the up-to-date details:

-The best way to install PTB is to use Neurodebian (supports Raspian and Ubuntu).
+The best way is to first install PTB via Neurodebian (supports Raspian and Ubuntu) so we can get all the dependencies solved easily.

-Raspian:
+Raspian 32bit:
 ```
 wget -O- http://neuro.debian.net/lists/buster.cn-hf.full | sudo tee /etc/apt/sources.list.d/neurodebian.sources.list
 sudo apt-key adv --recv-keys --keyserver hkp://pool.sks-keyservers.net:80 0xA5D32F012649A5A9
 sudo apt-get update
 ```

-From USTC for Ubuntu 20.10:
+USTC Ubuntu 20.10:
 ```
 get -O- http://neuro.debian.net/lists/groovy.cn-hf.full | sudo tee /etc/apt/sources.list.d/neurodebian.sources.list
 sudo apt-key adv --recv-keys --keyserver hkp://pool.sks-keyservers.net:80 0xA5D32F012649A5A9